 The chicken is ready to serve when it reaches the recommended safe internal temperature of 165 degrees Fahrenheit, according to the Academy of Nutrition and Dietetics.

 Read more: General Nutritional Facts About Chicken

 Store your chicken in the refrigerator at 40 degrees Fahrenheit or lower and cook it within one to two days to reduce risk of food poisoning, as advised by the USDA.

 Be aware that many seasonings used in a broiled chicken recipe are high in sodium.
 The American Heart Association recommends a maximum of 2,300 milligrams of sodium per day — or 1,500 milligrams if you have high blood pressure or other risks factors for heart disease.

 Things You'll Need

 Broiler pan or tray

 Check your oven's user's manual for specific broiling instructions.
 Defrost frozen chicken before cooking to ensure even, thorough doneness.
-Remove the skin from the chicken before broiling for low-fat cooking.
-If the chicken cooks too fast, carefully lower the oven rack, wearing an oven mitt and taking care not to spill any grease that may be in the pan.
+If the chicken is cooking too fast, carefully lower the oven rack, wearing an oven mitt and taking care not to spill any grease that may be in the pan.